 The main thing is that before you take home your new furry little folded-ear family member, you need to know the facts and to make an informed decision.
 And if that decision is to get a Scottish Fold, then you need to find a knowledgeable breeder, who you can trust (by verifying all claims) and who other people recommended (in a large Facebook group, for example) or a reputable Fold rescue organization, such as Scottish Fold Rescue, Inc.

-Beware of brokers who might sell you a sick kitten who will break your heart, as in the case of Nova. 😿 And please do not try to get a bargain by buying a kitten from a local ad, from someone who doesn’t test or know what they are doing.
+Beware of breeders who might knowingly sell you a sick kitten who will break your heart, as in the case of Nova. 😿 And please do not try to get a bargain by buying a kitten from a local ad, from someone who doesn’t test or know what they are doing.
 Or buy a kitten from a kitten mill in order to “rescue” them – alert animal control or a rescue organization instead.

 If you get your Scottish Fold kitten from anyone other than a responsible breeder in a reputable association, you won’t be doing yourself, the kitten, the breed or anyone else any favors – except for maybe lining the pockets of people who make money off of an innocent animal’s suffering.